wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/custom-branding.rst

 Configuration
 -------------

 The following settings correspond to the custom branding feature.
-You can edit them from the user interface as explained in the previous sections, or by editing the  ``/usr/share/wazuh-dashboard/data/wazuh/config/wazuh.yml`` configuration file.
+Edit them using the user interface as explained above.

 **customization.enabled**